tvjames/govpack/readme.md

     CK[2]={url:'https://data.gov.au/api/3/action/'}
 ####2 is big  and FAILS as a single request

-    // the code has some in progress (incomplete) calls
-    // to fetch it as several pagenated sub requests (todo)
-    // also todo is howto make npm drop an sh +govpack.cmd
-    // in the common bin folder ??
+     note: the code has some in progress INCOMPLETE :=( calls to fetch it as several pagenated sub requests (todo) also todo is howto make npm drop an sh +govpack.cmd in the common bin folder ??

 CK[99]={url:'https://some_CKAN_action_endpoint/'} // ie add some more